Adding a Node to a System

 The most straightforward way of adding a new Node is to use the template functions.

-You can add one or more Node by providing the Nodes file as an argument:
+You can add one or more Node by providing the Nodes file as an argument.
+In these examples, we will assume your have created a system called ExampleSystems/template_example and that you have created an assets folder in that directory.

 julia> template_location("ExampleSystems/template_example/system/nodes.json", Electricity)